 Of course, before you can start your parking business, you will need to find a location.
 Unless you have a large unused lot somewhere near business districts, you will need to talk with a real estate agent.

 Here are things to consider when looking for the right location.

 - Is traffic enough for your business to thrive?

-- Is it close to office buildings, shopping centers, schools, and other public places?
+- Is it close to office buildings, shopping centres, schools, and other public places?